 Over the past many years I have successfully practiced and benefited from creative visualization.

 Creative visualization is a manifestation technique which uses the power of the mind.
 My belief in this technique has become stronger every year.
-From the time when I was physically, mentally and financially drained out to this current time when I have managed to prosper in every aspect of life, I can only credit this technique as my saviour.
+From the time when I was physically, mentally and financially drained out to this day when I have managed to prosper in every aspect of life, I can only credit this technique as my saviour.

 Now that when I know there is no lack in this universe for anything, everything is abundantly available I stay chilled and always sure that the event, situation or the object that I am manifesting is going to become a reality around the time I have visualized.